 Gluten free, dairy free crust

 Be sure your all purpose gluten free flour blend is dairy-free, as well, if you're going to make that recipe dairy-free.
-I recommend my Better Than Cup4Cup blend in pastries like pie crust, which contains milk powder, so be sure to use coconut milk powder to make the blend dairy-free.
+Although I typically recommend my using my gluten free pastry flour blend in pastries, it contains milk powder, so be sure to use coconut milk powder to make the blend dairy-free, or simply use a dairy-free all purpose gluten free flour blend like Better Batter.

-But if you'd like to stick with this recipe, I'd try the same swap for butter, and try replacing the sour cream with either Greek-style (strained and thickened) plain nondairy yogurt, or nondairy sour cream.
-I have not tried that swap, though, so you'll have to experiment!
+If you'd like to stick with this recipe using sour cream, I'd try the same swap for butter, and try replacing the sour cream with either Greek-style (strained and thickened) plain non-dairy yogurt, or non-dairy sour cream.

 Gluten free, vegan crust